wildfirepy/WildfirePy-WPEs/README.md

 2. Update the "date-last-revised" to the day of merging and "status" to either "Accepted" or "Rejected".

-3. If necessary, rename the WPE file to be WPE##.md, where ## is the next free number on the list of WPEs.
+3. If necessary, rename the WPE file to be WPE##.rst, where ## is the next free number on the list of WPEs.

 4. Leave a brief comment in the PR indicating the result.